windy40/maposmatic-vagrant/README.md

 ## Requirements

-* A working Vagrant setup
+* A working Vagrant / Virtualbox setup

 * A minimum of 2GB available RAM for the VM and a working internet connection

 ## Installation and useage

-* copy a OSM PBF extract of your choice into this directory and rename it to +data.osm.pbf+
+* Copy a OSM PBF extract of your choice into this directory.
+If multiple files with ending '.pbf' are found only the first one is used.

-* run "vagrant up"
+* Run "vagrant up"

-* be patient ...
+* Be patient ...
- * first build can take quite a while as it needs to compile Mapnik from scratch, this step gets much faster as Ccache is used and its cache files are preserved outside the VM
+ * First build can take quite a while as it needs to compile Mapnik from scratch, this step gets much faster as Ccache is used and its cache files are preserved outside the VM
- * the stylesheets require quite some extra downloads, and some processing on these (shape files, height information, ...)
+ * The stylesheets require quite some extra downloads, and some processing on these (shape files, height information, ...).
+The downloads are cached localy, so this only happens on the first start mostly.
- * importing the provided OSM PBF file can take some time, too, depending on its size ...
+ * Importing the provided OSM PBF file can take some time, too, depending on its size ...

-* once the VM is fully started and provisioned you can use your MapOsMatic instance on http://localhost:8000/
+* Once the VM is fully started and provisioned you can use your MapOsMatic instance on http://localhost:8000/